Flavio-Mangione/Steam-Videogames-Reviews/README.md

 ## ⚠️ Warning

-**The following dataset is 7.6 Gigabyte in size and requires at least 24 Gigabyte of RAM for complete running of jupyter file.** If your computer does not meet these specifications, consider using a virtual machine with adequate computational power to handle the dataset efficiently.
+- **The following dataset is 7.6 Gigabyte in size and requires at least 24 Gigabyte of RAM for complete running of jupyter file.** If your computer does not meet these specifications, consider using a virtual machine with adequate computational power to handle the dataset efficiently.
+- ** To see the graph of point four of [RQ5] you must download the script because it is a large graph**

 ## Key Attributes of the Dataset